okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-refresh-tokens/main/index.md

 **Learning outcomes**

 * Understand refresh tokens.
-* Know how to refresh tokens using the SDK or the OIDC & OAuth 2.0 API.
+* Know how to refresh tokens by using the SDK or the OIDC & OAuth 2.0 API.

 **What you need**